shaksham08/Go/README.md

 }
 ```

-Make sure to use double quotes and not single quotes
+Make sure to use double quotes and not single quotes.

+Single quotes are used for single characters, called **runes**

 Now some of the questions that may come in our mind after seeing the program are:-